 5 ETF Portfolio for Canadians

 With this step we split up the growth side of your portfolio.
 Instead of choosing XAW, we split that into a U.S. stock component and Developed International stock component.
 A reasonable allocation for the growth side is 50% XUU/HXS, 30% VIU/XEF, and 20% XIC/HXT while your protection side remains unchanged from the 4 ETF portfolio.

-While it's not always better to use more ETFs as your portfolio grows, you should definitely not over-complicate a small portfolio.
+While it's not always better to use more ETFs as your portfolio grows in value, you should definitely not over-complicate a small portfolio.
 There is no benefit to expanding beyond the 5 ETF Portfolio for any growth oriented portfolio.
 Also, as fees continuously come down across ETFs, the benefit to holding more components in your portfolio tends to shrink.

 The current fees for these portfolios will average 0.18% annually.
 This is extremely cheap considering you will be holding a portion of thousands of different corporations and hundreds of bonds.

-You should rebalance your allocations once a year.
+You should rebalance your allocations at least once a year.
 Pick a memorable date like your birthday or anniversary.